women-at-sea-in-boat-belize-capa

 Turning Tides: How women are reshaping the fisheries sector in Belize

 For decades, the vital contributions of women in Belize’s fisheries sector have gone unrecognized.
-After years of dedication and advocacy, women are now charting a new course for the country’s small-scale fisheries.
-With the establishment of Belize’s National Women in Fisheries Association, they are claiming their rightful place in fisheries governance.
+But after years of dedication and advocacy, women are now charting a new course for the country’s small-scale fisheries.
+And with the establishment of Belize’s National Women in Fisheries Association, they are claiming their rightful place in fisheries governance.

 Belize’s small-scale fisheries have already taken steps toward this, earning praise for their participatory and rights-based management approach, which actively engages fisherfolk in governance and decision making.
-However, despite this inclusive approach, the sector remains largely male-dominated, with records showing that 97% of licensed commercial fisherfolk in Belize are men, while only 3% are women.
+But despite this inclusive approach, the sector remains male-dominated, with 97% of licensed commercial fisherfolk in Belize being men, and only 3% women

-The failure to recognize women’s informal yet critical contributions and key role in the sector has limited their participation in decision making, led to marginalization, and prevented them from accessing government-based resources, such as training, micro-credit, and financing, which are typically provided to licensed fisherfolk.
-Not only has this been detrimental to women, but also to the sector as a whole, as both women and men bring unique experiences, knowledge, and skills that can complement one another and lead to improved outcomes and benefits.
+The failure to recognize women’s informal yet critical contributions and roles in the sector has limited their participation in decision making, led to their marginalization, and prevented them from accessing government-based resources such as trainings, micro-credit, and financing, which are typically provided to licensed fisherfolk.
+This been detrimental to women and to the sector as a whole, as both women and men bring unique experiences, knowledge, and skills that can complement one another and lead to improved outcomes and benefits.

 The First Women in Fisheries Forum

-Recognizing the need for change, the first Women in Fisheries Forum (WIFF) was convened in 2017 by Sandra Grant, through the Belize Fisheries Department’s Marine Conservation and Climate Adaptation Project, and the WCS Belize Program.
+Recognizing the need for change, the first Women in Fisheries Forum (WIFF) was convened in 2017 by Sandra Grant, through the Belize Fisheries Department’s Marine Conservation and Climate Adaptation Project, and the Belize Country Office of the Wildlife Conservation Society (WCS).

-The forum aimed to acknowledge women’s contributions in Belize’s small-scale fisheries sector and provide a space for them to discuss issues they face and opportunities they wish to pursue.
-Despite being met with a lot of why's—“Why engage women in fisheries?”
+This first forum aimed to acknowledge women’s contributions in Belize’s small-scale fisheries sector and provide a space for them to discuss issues they face and opportunities they wish to pursue.
+Despite being met with a lot of why's — “Why engage women in fisheries?”
 “Why have a closed meeting for women?”
-“Why can’t men be present?” and “Why even have this discussion?”—the first WIFF went ahead with its theme: “It’s about conversations that focus on recognizing women in the fishing industry.”
+“Why can’t men be present?” and “Why even have this discussion?” — the first WIFF went ahead with its theme: “It’s about conversations that focus on recognizing women in the fishing industry.”

-The forum brought together 52 women from nine fishing communities working along the fisheries value chain.
-What some initially viewed as an unnecessary event led to the creation of an annual forum that continues to empower women across the sector to this day.
+The 2017 forum brought together 52 women from nine fishing communities working along the fisheries value chain.
+It has flourished since; what some initially viewed as an unnecessary event has continued each year as a forum focused on empowering women within Belize’s small-scale fishing sector.

 Taking Governance to the Next Level

-While the WIFF was making women’s contributions to small-scale fisheries visible and providing a platform for their voices to be heard and meaningfully valued (and annual participation was growing), the women recognized they needed to go a step further and formalize their role in the sector.
+While the WIFF was making women’s contributions to small-scale fisheries visible and providing a platform for their voices to be heard and meaningfully valued, and as participation continued to grow year over year, the women recognized the need to go a step further and formalize their role in the sector.

-With support from the Climate Adaptation and Protected Areas Initiative (CAPA), WCS convened over 65 women for the seventh annual WIFF in 2024 to elect an executive committee to establish a permanent governance structure for women in Belize’s small-scale fisheries sector: the National Women in Fisheries Association.
+With support from the Climate Adaptation and Protected Areas Initiative (CAPA), WCS and IISD convened over 65 women for the seventh annual WIFF, held in 2024.
+One critical goal of WIFF 7 was to elect an executive committee to establish a permanent governance structure for women in Belize’s small-scale fisheries sector: the National Women in Fisheries Association (NWIFA).

-The Association aims to empower these women to lead sustainable practices, promote equitable opportunities, and foster resilient communities, while ensuring that their essential contributions to the stewardship of these resources of national and global importance are recognized and celebrated.
+The NWIFA was established with the goal to empower women to lead in sustainable fisheries practices, promote equitable opportunities, and foster resilient communities, while ensuring that their essential contributions to the stewardship of marine resources of national and global importance are recognized and celebrated.

 “It has been 8 years since the idea of a Women in Fisheries Forum was conceived with the aim of providing a space where women’s involvement along the fisheries chain could be recognized and valued,” said Sandra Grant, Caribbean Regional Fisheries Mechanism Deputy Director.